Max Hoffman

 Maximilian Edwin Hoffman (12 November 1904 – 9 August 1981), was an Austrian-born, New York-based importer of luxury European automobiles during the 1950s.

-Known equally for his acumen and influence, Hoffman was instrumental in development and refinement of several iconic luxury sports cars, including the Mercedes-Benz 300SL Gullwing, Porsche 356 Speedster, and V-8 powered BMW 507 roadster.
+Hoffman played important roles in the development and commercialization of several period luxury and sports cars, including the Mercedes-Benz 300SL (W198) and 190 SL (W121), Porsche 356 Speedster, and BMW 507 roadster.
+It is also argued that he contributed to the premium public image European cars have in North America.

 Hoffman's contributions to both automobile development and sports car racing earned him induction into the Automotive Hall of Fame in 2003.
 Both his home in Rye, New York, and Park Avenue Jaguar showroom in Manhattan were designed by famed architect Frank Lloyd Wright.

 Early life

-Hoffman was born on 12 November 1904 in Vienna, Austria, to a Roman Catholic mother and Jewish father.
+Hoffman was born on 12 November 1904 in Vienna, Austria, to Jewish parents.
 His father owned a bicycle manufacturing business, where Hoffman worked when growing up.
 He developed enough skills to get a job as a factory driver for an Austrian company that produced the French Amilcar, and later became a dealer for the brand.